RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#5/lesson#5.md

 if you finish early you can go style the html we did in previous lessons.

-Btw, did you know that the background property does not only take values that are colours, but also images?
+By the way, did you know that the background property does not only take values that are colours, but also images?